 D. Samples for Verification: Submit panel manufacturereron of expansion and contraction.fasteners, clips, and other atta

-1. Metal Wall Panel System: Minimum 20 inches high by 24 inches wide, including finished seams.
+1. Metal Wall Panel System: Minimum 8 inches by 16 inches, including finished seams.
 Include fasteners and clips.

 2. Trim and Closures: 2424s.
 Include fasteners and clips. of expansion and contraction.fasteners, clips, and othe